-To reduce the control overhead during soft start/stop of bulbs (e.g. theatre dimming) or DC motors, an incremental PWM control feature is implemented.
+To reduce the control overhead during soft start/stop of bulbs (e.g. theatre dimming), an incremental PWM control feature is implemented.

-With the incremental PWM control feature, the PWM values of all internal channels OUT1:OUT5 can be incremented or decremented with one SPI frame.
+With the incremental PWM control feature the PWM values of all internal channels OUT1:OUT4 can be incremented or decremented with one SPI frame.